dietvin/fishnet/README.md

 2. **Basecalled data**.
 Must be stored in a single **BAM** file, as produced by Dorado (Note that it must contain the move-table, so base-call with the `--emit-moves` flag!)
 3. **Expected current intensities**.
 Must be stored in a **kmer level table**, as [provided by ONT](https://github.com/nanoporetech/kmer_models)

+**Note**: The current implementation does not yet support lazy loading of pod5 data.
+This means that a given pod5 file must be loaded into memory in its entirety.
+With very large pod5 files this can flood the memory, crashing the program.
+We provide a small python script that allows subsetting one large pod5 file into multiple small ones.
+For more information see the [usage documentation](./docs/usage.md#large-pod5-files)

 ### Required arguments

 The following arguments are required: